By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 Please visit our coronavirus page to stay informed about the latest developments in Botswana.

 Botswana has very little crime.
-The country in our opinion is safe to visit, especially the parks and reserves.
+The country is safe to visit in our opinion, especially the parks and reserves.

 Due to its wildlife, natural beauty and safety record, Botswana is a popular self-drive destination.
-Urban areas should always be treated with caution though, because as a tourist you may be the target of petty crime.
 Khutse is quite remote, and good planning is essential – bring a lot of water, food and plenty of fuel for emergency situations.

 When doing an activity, such as a walking safari or game drive, you should always listen to the instructions of the guide.
 When on a self-drive safari you should stay inside your vehicle, unless in an area designated for getting out.